Looking well but feeling extremely unwell?

 Frequently Asked Questions

-CCIS (Complex Chronic Illness Support) is an Incorporated Society*, that is also a non-profit registered Charity in New Zealand.
+CCI Support (Complex Chronic Illness Support) is an Incorporated Society*, not for profit in New Zealand.

-We have five qualified staff in Tauranga, Whakatane, Waikato, and Wellington, and also provide remote and virtual support to all other parts of New Zealand.
+We have qualified staff in Tauranga, Whakatane, Rotorua, Nelson, Waikato, and Wellington, and also provide remote and virtual support to all other parts of New Zealand.

 Our administrative office is based in Tauranga.
-Consisting of a facilitator support administrator, a funding manager, and a CEO.
+Consisting of a facilitator support administrator, a funding team, and a CEO.

-We have nine members, placed throughout the North Island, that bring together business acumen and support to maintain the forward-thinking services that this agency has provided for over 41 years.
+We have six members, placed throughout the North Island, that bring together business acumen and support to maintain the forward-thinking services that this agency has provided for over 41 years.

 As an incorporated society, we are member-focused.
-Members vote on constitutional changes, members pay an annual fee, and have the ability to bring communication to the CEO and Board, on how CCIS is run.
+Members vote on constitutional changes, members pay an annual fee, and have the ability to bring communication to the CEO and Board, on how CCI Support is run.
+An AGM is held in September annually.

 What do we do?